fterenzani/Joiner/README.md

 	$schema->setCrossReference('User', 'UserPicture', 'Picture');

-That's all, we can execure the example above without any changes.
+That's all, we can execure all the examples above without any changes.